For more than a century, the Eugene Water & Electric Board has provided its customers with

 - EWEB's average residential water rates are among the lowest in the Northwest.
-Management is proposing to increase
+Management proposed an increase

 February 2014 bills.
-The average single-family home customer using 9,000 gallons would pay about 94 cents
+The average single-family home customer using 9,000 gallons will pay about $1.88 more per month.

-EWEB commissioners will hold the two public hearings on the 2014 budget and rate actions at 5:30 p.m. on Nov.
+EWEB commissioners held two public hearings on the 2014 budget and rate actions on Nov.
 5 and Dec.
 3.

 Your monthly water bill is composed of three main parts: